Nils-Magnus/md-texts/writeup.md

 The [starting point of the
 challenge](https://0x00.randomcompanyna.me/base-64-is-great.html) was
-the result of seven previous CTF-challengens.
+the result of seven previous CTF-challenges.

-It consists of a single website with a single block of Javascript inside a `<script>` container that is invoked directly when the page is loaded.
+It consists of a single website with a single block of JavaScript inside a `<script>` container that is invoked directly when the page is loaded.
 All other elements have no meaning (well, the image contains a hint to the solution, but that hint is not really useful in